← Back to Complete Guide

 Oxygen Death

-At 0%, you begin taking health damage — rapidly.
-Death from oxygen takes only 8–12 seconds.
-Your pod respawn loses all held inventory in Survival mode.
+At 0%, you begin taking health damage rapidly.
+Death from oxygen deprivation takes only seconds.
+In Survival mode, you respawn and lose held inventory.

 ⚠️ Critical Warning